-The objective of this SOR is to continue implementation of the Northwest Power and Conservation Council's Mainstem Recommendations for operation of Libby and Hungry Horse dams from July through September.
-This SOR recommends continuation of the July through September operations begun in the summer of 2005.
-Last summer's operation began partial implementation of the Council's recommended summer operation at Libby and Hungry Horse.
-The proposed operation will provide habitat that is proposed for "critical habitat" designation by the US Fish and Wildlife Service (USFWS) for listed bull trout and provide improved environmental conditions for other resident fish that inhabit the reservoirs and the rivers above and below Libby and Horse dams without harming ESA listed Snake River fall chinook in the Lower Columbia.
+The objective of this SOR is to implement the Northwest Power and Conservation Council's Mainstem Recommendations for operation of Libby and Hungry Horse dams from July through September.
+The proposed operation will provide habitat for ESA listed bull trout and provide improved environmental conditions for other resident fish that inhabit the reservoirs and the rivers above and below Libby and Horse dams.
+The Council's recommended operations at Libby and Hungry Horse dams will provide environmental benefits to resident fish in Montana without harming ESA listed Snake River fall chinook as they migrate through the Lower Columbia Reservoirs.

 This SOR proposes to implement an evaluation of the physical and biological effects of the proposed operational changes for Libby and Hungry Horse.
-Physical changes in flows in the Lower Columbia River will also be evaluated.
+Fisheries scientists in the lower Columbia River determined that existing research could not isolate changes in fish survival attributable to this operation strategy.
 Physical changes in flows and water quality (primarily temperatures) that occur in reservoirs and rivers in Montana and the Lower Columbia River below McNary will be evaluated.
-Experiments have been designed and are ready to be implemented in Montana to evaluate the biological changes that result from implementation of this SOR.
+Experiments have been designed and are being implemented in Montana to evaluate the biological changes that result from implementation of this SOR.